Neeko-iko/JavierLauncher/README.md

 > What's the dot doing in my directories???

 that's just what the python file is seeing.  if you remove it Javier will no longer look for whatever folder *he* is in, only elsewhere.

+> What are the ">" buttons next to all my servers?

+They're open folder buttons, they allow you to open up the server folder for easy access to the folders.
+It's especially useful if you use Javier as a shortcut.